brandur/org/drafts/postgres-queues.md

 <figure>
   <p><img src="/assets/postgres-queues/post-queue-count.png"></p>
-  <figcaption>With patch.
-Oldest transaction in seconds on the left.
-Queue count on the right.</figcaption>
+  <figcaption>Number of jobs in the queue with patched version of Que.
+30k one hour in.</figcaption>
 </figure>

 And for comparison, here's what it looked like _before_ the patch:

 <figure>
   <p><img src="/assets/postgres-queues/pre-queue-count.png"></p>
-  <figcaption>Without patch.
-Oldest transaction in seconds on the left.
-Queue count on the right.</figcaption>
+  <figcaption>Number of jobs in the queue on vanilla Que.
+60k one hour in.</figcaption>
 </figure>

-We can see above that the patched version of Que performs much better for much longer under the degraded conditions.
-It eventually hockeysticks as well, but only after maintaining a stable queue for a considerable amount of time.
-We found this hockeystick tendency to be partly a function of database size too; the tests above were run on a `heroku-postgresql:standard-0`, but a `heroku-postgresql:standard-7` with the patched version of Que was able to maintain near zero queue for the entire duration of the experimental run, while the unpatched version degraded nearly identically to its companion on the smaller database.
+We can see above that the patched version of Que performs optimally for roughly twice as long under degraded conditions.
+It eventually hockeysticks as well, but only after maintaining a stable queue for a considerable amount of time<sup id="footnote-3-source"><a href="#footnote-1">3</a></sup>.
+We found that a database's capacity to work under degraded conditions was partly a function of database size too: the tests above were run on a `heroku-postgresql:standard-0`, but a `heroku-postgresql:standard-7` with the patched version of Que was able to maintain near zero queue for the entire duration of the experimental run, while the unpatched version degraded nearly identically to its companion on the smaller database.

 #### Lock Jitter